-This 3-BHK apartment in the uber-luxurious World One project is home to a family comprising three generations.
+This 3-BHK apartment in the uber-luxurious World One Tower, Mumbai is home to a family comprising three generations.
 Studio Osmosis designed the space to exude the warmth and character of a home by consciously downplaying luxury and the impersonal nature of a hotel suite, just as the family desired.

 Given the address, you would expect to find the space decked with imported furniture and expensive chandeliers.
 It’s devoid of all that; if anything it wears the heart of the city on its walls, shedding the formality and welcoming enough to put your feet up on the couch as homes are meant to be.